Declin-Anderson/Declin-Anderson.github.io/_pages/about.md

 My first major experience was with [Grave Robber of London](https://g4974.gitlab.io/graverobberatlarge/), a project made in Unity as a team of 15 in 10 months for my capstone course, where I coordinated with our artists to layout the menu design then build the backend of our menus and inventory system!

-This all coalesced to my most recent experience [Corralling Cats](https://play.google.com/store/apps/details?id=com.TotallyNotaBunchofCats.HerdingCats&hl=en_US), my first project with Totally Not a Bunch of Cats LLC, where I got bring my history of Front-end development to my first mobile release!
+🚀This all coalesced to my most recent experience [Corralling Cats](https://play.google.com/store/apps/details?id=com.TotallyNotaBunchofCats.HerdingCats&hl=en_US), my first project with Totally Not a Bunch of Cats LLC, where I got bring my history of Front-end development to my first mobile release!

 ## Post College Learning journey